 Too much alcohol may cause erectile dysfunction.
 A few too many drinks on a date night that is supposed to be romantic may have the opposite effect.
-Alcohol reduces blood circulation and depresses the nervous system.
+Excessive alcohol consumption reduces blood circulation and depresses the nervous system.

-Habitual usage of alcohol can lower testosterone and may lead to depression.
+Habitual usage of alcohol and alcohol dependence can lower testosterone and may lead to depression.

 Consuming sugary foods can quickly lead to excessive weight gain, diabetes, and other health conditions.
-Obesity and certain health conditions can lead to erectile dysfunction.
+Obesity and certain health disorders can lead to erectile dysfunction.

 Sugary foods also put a lot of stress on your health since your body has to work hard to regulate sugar spikes.

-Ultra-processed foods put you at risk for high cholesterol and heart disease and many other health conditions.
-Mass-produced foods such as packaged sweets, salty snacks, fast foods, and ready-made meals are no good for your health.
+Ultra-processed foods put you at risk for high cholesterol, cardiovascular disease, and heart disease and many other health conditions.14 Mass-produced foods such as packaged sweets, salty snacks, fast foods, and ready-made meals are no good for your health.

-According to a Harvard study, walking just 30 minutes a day was linked to a 41% decrease in risk for erectile dysfunction.
-Staying trim and maintaining a healthy weight matters.
-Exercising regularly can help you fight ED and improve sexual performance.
+According to a Harvard study, walking just 30 minutes a day was linked to a 41% decrease in risk for erectile dysfunction.15 Staying trim and maintaining a healthy weight matters.
+Exercising regularly can help with treating ED and improve sexual performance.

 Emotional issues such as childhood trauma or relationship conflicts may be affecting you more deeply than you realize.
 Stress, anxiety, depression, and low self esteem are psychological issues that can cause sexual failure in the bedroom.

-Sleep deprivation may not only have you feeling tired, it can affect your sex hormones as well.
-Getting less than 8 hours of sleep can lead to lower testosterone levels and less firm erections.
+Sleep deprivation may not only make you feel tired, it can affect your sex hormones as well.
+Getting less than eight hours of sleep can lead to lower testosterone levels and less firm erections.

 Try making your room more sleep optimized by getting blackout curtains and avoid stressful calls or emails before bed.
 If you suspect you may have a health issue, a sleep study can help determine why you're feeling restless.

-If you've tried holistic remedies, modifying your diet, and you've made drastic lifestyle changes but are still struggling with ED, it may be time to seek professional medical advice.
+If you've tried holistic remedies, modifying your diet, and you've made drastic lifestyle changes but are still struggling to find an effective erectile dysfunction treatment, it may be time to seek professional medical advice.

 A healthcare professional can determine what treatment or medication is best for you.